 Nostalgia aside, some dark stuff went down, way beyond run-of-the-mill injuries.
 Multiple visitors sustained injuries on the park's dangerous attractions.

 Still, none of the owners or operators ever went to jail for negligence; the park only shuttered in 1996 due to financial woes.
-We've compiled a list of the most frightening events in the park's 18-year history, a place remaining open 14 years after its first accidental death in 1982.
+We've compiled a list of the most frightening events in the park's 18-year history, a place that remained open 14 years after its first accidental death in 1982.